How Is Compensation Determined for an Employee?

 Companies base compensation on numerous factors.
 Some companies pay more attention to the following factors than others do but almost all companies use some form of analysis to set compensation.

-Market research about the worth of similar jobs in the marketplace: Numerous companies do formal salary surveys that can help companies determine the market rate of a job.
+Numerous companies do formal salary surveys that can help companies determine the market rate of a job.
 In these salary surveys, companies report their current pay and benefits for jobs based on the job description.

 The survey company then compiles the data and reports it back to the participants.
 These findings can be extremely accurate.
 They provide good insight into the competitive rates employers are paying in the marketplace for the employees performing the same or similar job duties.